-It's a little crazy to start thinking about the next year (2017, we hardly knew thee).
-But when fashion week rolls around in the city, we're forced to look ahead.
+I know we're supposed to try to live in the moment, but when fashion week rolls around, it's all about looking ahead.
 We're not complaining, though.
 All the beauty trends we see walking down the runway always get us excited for the next season to come, and honestly, they can also serve as inspiration for right now.
 Team Byrdie went backstage at some of the biggest shows, and we're happy to report that there are some killer trends we know you're going to love.

 Yes, the no-makeup makeup look is still going strong—and for good reason.
 Artists at various shows, like here at Pamella Roland S/S 18, are all about embracing your unique, natural features.
 There's nothing more beautiful than that.